 Healthcare Campus Renewal Project

-IMEG provided mechanical, electrical, plumbing, fire protection, technology, commissioning, and construction administration design services for the new replacement hospital and ambulatory care center.
-The campus renewal project was a collaboration agreement between SSM Health, Saint Louis University, and SLUCare physicians to consolidate outpatient diagnostic, clinical, and patient treatment services that were fragmented across multiple service locations.
+IMEG provided mechanical, electrical, plumbing, fire protection and technology design, construction administration services, and was retained as the Commissioning Authority for the SSM Saint Louis University Hospital Campus renewal project.
+The project included a new replacement hospital and ambulatory care center and was a collaboration between SSM Health, Saint Louis University, and SLUCare physicians to consolidate outpatient diagnostic, clinical, and patient treatment services that were fragmented across multiple service locations.

 The ambulatory care center is projected to serve 200,000 visits to the applicable physician practices and houses the clinical and diagnostic chassis to support projected outpatient and cancer program workloads.
 The existing west pavilion is anticipated to be re-purposed to accommodate approximately 100,000-sf of existing and relocated ambulatory services/support services, in addition to the new ambulatory care facility.

 Sustainable design elements included a waterside economizer and the utilization of excess return air as make-up air for the kitchens.
 The design exceeded fan energy requirements through efficient duct routing and AHU design.
-Additionally, High-efficiency compact water tube boilers were included with stack economizers.
-Daylighting and LED light fixtures were integrated throughout the hospital including patient rooms and clinical areas such as the OR’s.
-As part of its master planning phase responsibilities, IMEG completed an assessment of the central utility plant and recommended how best to meet the needs of the re-purposed west pavilion, the Desloge building, as well as any other miscellaneous loads that may remain that are currently connected to the existing power plant.
+Additionally, high-efficiency compact water tube boilers were included with stack economizers.
+Daylighting and LED light fixtures were integrated throughout the hospital, including patient rooms and clinical areas such as the ORs.
+As part of its master planning phase responsibilities, IMEG completed an assessment of the central utility plant and recommended how best to meet the needs of the repurposed west pavilion, the Desloge building, as well as any other miscellaneous loads that were connected to the existing power plant.